Closures & Hours Changes

 Sepsis can occur in people of any age.
 But it is more common in infants, older adults, and people who have a compromised immune system that cannot fight infection.
 Sepsis can develop very quickly.

 Your doctor will ask you about your symptoms and do tests, including blood tests.
-You may get an X-ray or CT scan to help find the infection.
+You may get an imaging test, such as an X-ray or CT scan, to help find the infection.

 Doctors will treat sepsis with medicine to treat infection.
 They will try to find the infection that led to sepsis.